Brian Zisk’s email: brian [at] sfmusictech [dot goes here] com

 Brian Zisk – Executive Producer / Co-Founder

 Brian Zisk is a serial entrepreneur specializing in digital media, web broadcasting and distribution technologies.
-He is a founder of BuzzMakers, Inc., which produces the SF MusicTech Summit and the Future of Money & Technology Summit.
+He created and Executive Produces the SF MusicTech Summit and the Future of Money & Technology Summit.
 He is a co-founder of the SF MusicTech Fund.
-Additionally, Brian is a Co-Founder and Technologies Director of the Future of Music Coalition and a Board Member and/or Strategic Advisor for a wide variety of tech companies and non-profits.
+Brian is a Co-Founder and Board Member Emeritus of the Future of Music Coalition and a Strategic Advisor for a wide variety of tech companies and non-profits.
 Brian was previously a founder of The Green Witch Internet Radio which was sold to CMGI (NASDAQ: CMGI) at the turn of the millennium.
 He is active in many influential computer-mediated forums, is quoted and published extensively in the media, frequently appears on panels and at industry events domestically and abroad, and is an expert at frenzy whipping, brand awareness, and in creating new business models.
 He is married to Shoshana Zisk.
+Follow Brian on Twitter: @zisk

 Shoshana Zisk – Co-Producer / Co-Founder